 - Repetitive nerve stimulations

 The Neuromuscular Laboratory features three state-of-the-art electromyography machines that can perform a wide variety of tests.
 The tests are supervised by physicians board certified in neurology and clinical neurophysiology.
-In emergency situations, the lab has the ability to fast-track patients, making it possible to be seen and have results communicated to your physician on the same day.
-The normal turnaround time for reports is 24 to 48 hours.
+Comprehensive reports are sent to the referring physician within approximately one week.